 Insufficient Evidence for

 - Anxiety.
-Early research suggests that taking 30 mL of Bacopa syrup daily for 4 weeks reduces symptoms of anxiety, including nervousness, racing heart, trouble sleeping, headaches, tiredness, difficulty concentrating, and stomach discomfort in some people with anxiety.
+Taking bacopa syrup daily for 4 weeks seems to reduce symptoms of anxiety, including nervousness, racing heart, trouble sleeping, headaches, tiredness, difficulty concentrating, and stomach discomfort in some people with anxiety.

 - Epilepsy (seizures).
-Early research suggests that taking Bacopa extract for 5 months prevents seizures in some people with epilepsy.
+Taking bacopa extract for 5 months might prevent seizures in some people with epilepsy.